tchapi/own-private-cloud/README.md

 ## Create the Passbolt admin user

     ./scripts/passbolt/init-admin-user.sh

+## Create the Gitea admin user

+    ./scripts/gitea/init-admin-user.sh

+## Copy the custom template files for Gitea

+These files resides in `configurations/gitea`; copy the `public` and `templates` folders to `/mnt/files/gitea/gitea/.` before provisionning the container, or restart it after doing it.

+> **How to enable SSH passthrough for Gitea**
+>
+> If you want to be able to use the standard port 22 for git, you need to create a passthrough between your Docker host and the gitea container.
+In order to do so, you have many options as outlined in https://docs.gitea.io/en-us/install-with-docker/#ssh-container-passthrough.
+>
+> The container is setup for the first option (the shim), and you need to run `./scripts/gitea/init-ssh-passthrough.sh` **on your host** if you want to set it up in full.
+Be wary that the UID and GID used are `2022` and if you want to change it, you need to do it both in the `docker-compose.yml` file and in this script.
+>
+> If all succeeds, you will be able to test the SSH connection with `ssh -T git@${GIT_DOMAIN}` and you will be granted a message like so:
+>
+>    _Hi there, {your_username}!
+You've successfully authenticated with the key named {your_ssh_key_name}, but Gitea does not provide shell access._

 ## Init the davis instance if needed (_if the tables do not already exist_)